CuckooEXE/Peeve/README.md

 All of these projects build in MSVC without any issues.

-_Note:_ IconShuffle must be built for x64 targets, unless the victim computer is 32-bit.
-This is because the process has to hook into the Desktop process that is running in whatever bit-size the host computer is.
+_Note:_ `IconShuffle` must be built for x64 targets, unless the victim computer is 32-bit.
+This is because the process has to hook into the Desktop process that is running in whatever byte-size the host computer is.

+_Note:_ `GetDown` must be built for x86 and x64 targets respectively.
+It will only work on Windows that match the byte-size.

 ## Usage